CC5103/InfraCamControl/README.md

 ## License

 This project is licensed under the GNU General Public License (GPL).
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.

 ---

 ## Troubleshooting

 - Ensure the `pigpiod` service is running.
-- Check Slack configuration.
+- Check if the Slack configuration is correct.
 - Verify hardware connections.
 - Confirm the camera module is enabled.